 Ford’s aim is to minimise the level of risk in relation to UK taxation at all times.
 The Group is not prepared to accept a level of risk that exposes it to reputational harm or which could adversely impact its relationship with HMRC.
 However, given the scale of Ford’s business and the complexity of tax legislation, it is inevitable that tax risks will arise.
 To ensure that the level of risk is kept as low as possible, several risk management policies and governance arrangements are in place, including controls specifically relating to tax that must be adhered to for all tax types.

 The approach of the group towards its dealings with HMRC

 Ford’s approach to dealing with HMRC is to maintain an open, professional and transparent relationship in relation to tax planning, compliance, strategy, risks and significant transactions.
 Ford commits to make full and accurate disclosures in tax returns and in correspondence with HMRC.
 The Group shall co-operate with HMRC at all times and deal with issues in a timely and collaborative manner.

 Ford shall comply with its legal obligations and interpret legislation in a reasonable way that is aligned with the intentions of Parliament.
 Where genuine differences of opinion occur on the application of tax law, Ford will first seek to resolve these with HMRC through open dialogue and with reference to the relevant legislation and case law.

-Ford will ensure suitable policies and procedures are in place to prevent or minimize the risk of its employees, agents, suppliers or other third parties associated with Ford facilitating tax evasion as reflected in the Criminal Finances Act 2017.
-Ford will undertake, and periodically refresh, a risk-based assessment of its business activities to identify such risks and ensure procedures are adequate.
-Ford will communicate the policy and ensure adequate training is provided.
+Ford will ensure suitable procedures are in place to prevent or minimize the risk of its employees, agents, suppliers or other third parties associated with Ford facilitating tax evasion as reflected in the Criminal Finances Act 2017.
+Ford will undertake, and periodically refresh, a risk-based assessment of its business activities to identify such risks and ensure that the procedures put in place are, and continue to be, adequate.
+Ford has communicated its policy and senior management’s commitment to this issue and adequate training is being provided.